foxyoreos/itaku-enhancement-suite/README.md

 Define **positive** and **negative** filters for content warnings.
 Content warnings will be shown by default unless they match a positive filter, in which case they will be hidden.
 Hidden content warnings are also checked against negative filters, in which case they will be re-shown.
 For example:

 A positive filter ``[Vv]ore`` and a negative filter ``[Ff]atal`` will remove a content warning such as "Safe vore", but will not remove a content warning for "Vore, fatal".
-Broken/malformed regex filters will be ignored.
+Broken/malformed regex filters and blank lines will be ignored.

 I've attempted to locate as many different parts of the site as possible where this is applicable: